abdullahbilal-code/computerSystemsSecuirty/README.md

 5. Inbox decrypts the message using the private key stored in `localStorage`.

-How to Run
+How to Run / Start Project:

 Backend
 cd server
-npm install
-npm start
+npm install if not installed already npm start